morrownr/88x2bu/README.md

 $ sudo apt-get install dkms
 ```

-Note: The installation of `dkms` in Mint or Ubuntu will result in the installation of the various development tools and required headers, if not previously installed, so no addition action is necessary on these distros.
+Note: The installation of `dkms` in Mint or Ubuntu will result in the installation of the various development tools and required headers, if not previously installed, so no additional action is necessary on these distros.

 ### Installation of the Driver: